linkerd/website/linkerd.io/content/2/getting-started.md

 that using Linkerd doesn't require any code changes, and can even be installed live on a running service.

-To interact with Linkerd, to install the control plane, add the proxy to your service, or view the rich telemetry that is collected on your service you can
+To interact with Linkerd, you first install the control plane and then add the data plane proxies to your service.
+Once installed, you can interact with Linkerd using:
-use:

 - A [command-line interface](/2/architecture#cli).